LT

 prof_pic.jpg

 Hello!
 I’m LT (Tuo Liu), Ph.D., an environmental health scientist with expertise in omics technologies, statistical analysis, and occupational health research.
-I recently earned my Ph.D. in Environmental Health Sciences, with a minor in Biostatistics, from the University of Arizona.
+I recently completed my Ph.D. in Environmental Health Sciences with a minor in Biostatistics at the University of Arizona.

-My research bridges environmental/occupational exposure, statistical analsis, and public health practice.
-I focus on applying metabolomics and proteomics to better understand how environmental and occupational exposures impact vulnerable populations, particularly frontline and essential workers such as firefighters and healthcare professionals.
+My work bridges environmental and occupational exposures, advanced data analysis, and public health interventions, with a focus on applying metabolomics and proteomics to understand how exposures affect vulnerable populations, particularly firefighters and healthcare professionals.

 My research portfolio includes:

-• Omics Applications: Conducting untargeted and targeted metabolomics and proteomics analyses to uncover biological mechanisms linked to environmental exposures & health conditions.
+• Omics Applications: Untargeted and targeted metabolomics/proteomics analyses to uncover biological mechanisms of exposure-related health effects.

-• Statistical Expertise: Designing and applying standard statistical method, multilevel modeling/longitudinal data analysis, and machine learning methods to large-scale epidemiological and Omics datasets.
+• Statistical Expertise: Application of standard, multilevel/longitudinal, and machine learning methods to complex epidemiological and omics datasets.

-• Public Health Impact: Generating actionable insights into occupational risks and advancing strategies to protect high-risk populations.
+• Public Health Impact: Translating findings into actionable insights that inform strategies to protect high-risk populations.

 news